 Leather is one material that is often used for soft covers.
 It’s a great material because it doesn’t weigh much but it is very durable and can take years of wear and tear.
 The only negative part about leather is that it scratches easily over time, plus there’s the fact that it can be pricey.
 The price leads lots of manufacturers to use ballistic nylon instead, this material is super tough but won’t look as classy as leather.

 The budget choice here is hard plastic, but it may not last as long as others.
-I prefer going for a metal cover because it is the perfect material to protect your expensive tech such as cameras and laptops.
+I prefer going for a metal cover (made from tough aluminium in this case) because it is the perfect material to protect your expensive tech such as cameras and laptops.

 This is one of the easiest ways to tell if luggage is quality or not – the more stitches you see per inch the better the bag is in terms of quality.
 I always hunt for luggage that has double stitching.
 You don’t want to buy something with bad stiching which will fall apart easily, opt for neat, clean organised stiching.